 These areas of study are not independent, but are intertwined with each other.
 Throughout the day, the mentors lead the students in following a macro-level schedule, within which the students can choose from a number of related activities.
 Over the course of days and weeks, the students grow in their foundational knowledge and skills, preparing them to transition into a position of taking personal responsibility for their particular educational goals.

-4-year-olds joining us in the Primary Program must use the Flexible Scheduling option, and can transition to a full 5-day week when they turn 5!
+4-year-olds joining us in the Primary Program must use the 2- or 3-day Flexible Scheduling option, and can transition to a full-time schedule when they turn 5!